The 40 Secrets Your Doctor Won't Tell You

 They Want You To Bring a Family Member For Surgeries

 "If you're having a surgical procedure performed, try to bring your caretaker or family member that will be caring for you after the surgery to your preoperative appointment," says Dr. Zoumalan.
 "In my practice, which is primarily an elective cosmetic surgery practice, we encourage our patients to bring their caretaker with them for their preoperative appointment.
 In cases of an elective cosmetic surgery, you're spending your money and your time to get an elective procedure by a skilled surgeon, so it's important for you to have the best post operative care as possible to ensure optimal healing."
+Check with your medical provider first about this, since many institutions do not allow guests due to COVID-19.

 They Don't Understand Your Insurance Plan, So You Better